-Total investment income increased 61% from the prior fiscal year.
-In 2019 and 2018, interest income from investments exceeded realized and unrealized losses, fees, and other investment costs by \$156,627 and \$97,144, respectively.
+Total investment income decreased 59% from the prior fiscal year.
+In 2020 and 2019, interest income and realized and unrealized gains from investments exceeded realized and unrealized losses, fees, and other investment costs by \$63,612 and \$156,627, respectively.